 Our natural tendency is to want the person we trust to be good at every possible web skill and technique that our project requires.

-So if you need twenty different skills, you should likely look at a WordPress agency.
+Our natural tendency is to want the person we trust to be good at every possible web skill and technique… So if you need twenty different skills, you should likely look at a WordPress agency.

 But if you need one particular skill, you might be able to find someone who is good at it, and worth whatever they're charging.